Jboumalh8/4-bit-Microprocesso/README.md

 - NOR
 - NOT B

-PS: The CPU is operated manually, as there is no language in which to program this mircroprocessor
+PS: The CPU is operated manually, as there is no language in which to program this microprocessor